 From time to time, volunteers are needed for special projects including health fairs, events, community outreach and our resource library.

 If you are interested in becoming a volunteer at West Michigan Cancer Center & Institute for Blood Disorders, please fill out the Volunteer Application and Volunteer Inquiry Release forms.
-You may also call Deb Chesney, Volunteer Coordinator, at 269-373-7434.
+You may also call our Volunteer Coordinator at 269-373-7434.